Dynamic Placement in Refugee Resettlement: Introduction

 \section{Introduction}

 There are 26 million refugees around the world \citep{unhcr2020global}.
-The United Nations High Commissioner for Refugees (UNHCR) considers over 1.4 million to be in need of \emph{resettlement}, that is, permanent relocation to a third country \citep{unhcr2019projected}.
+The United Nations High Commissioner for Refugees (UNHCR) considers over 1.4 million of them to be in need of \emph{resettlement}, that is, permanent relocation from a temporary country of asylum to the country of resettlement \citep{unhcr2019projected}.
 Resettlement is mainly targeted at the most vulnerable refugees, such as children at risk, survivors of violence and torture, and those with urgent medical needs.
-Dozens of countries around the world resettle refugees, but every year the number of refugees in need of resettlement far exceeds the number that is actually resettled.
-In 2019, around 63,000 refugees were resettled~\citep{unhcr2019projected}.
+Dozens of countries around the world resettle refugees; in 2019, for example, around 63\,000 refugees were resettled~\citep{unhcr2019projected}.
+Still, the number of refugees in need of resettlement far exceeds the number that is actually resettled in every year.

-Historically, most hosting countries have paid little attention to which communities inside the country the refugees are resettled to.
-However, there is a great deal of evidence that the initial local resettlement destination dramatically affects the outcomes of refugees \citep{aaslund2007and,aaslund2009peer,aaslund2010important,aaslund2011peers,damm2014neighborhood,feywerda2016location,bansak2018improving,marten2019ethnic}.
+Historically, most countries taking in resettled refugees have paid little attention to where inside the country these refugees are placed.
+This policy might be worth reconsidering, however, since there is ample evidence that the initial local resettlement destination dramatically affects the outcomes of refugees \citep{aaslund2007and,aaslund2009peer,aaslund2010important,aaslund2011peers,damm2014neighborhood,feywerda2016location,bansak2018improving,marten2019ethnic}.
 One specific variable impacted by community placement is whether and when resettled refugees find employment.
-Employment plays a key role in the successful integration of a refugee by ``promoting economic independence, planning for the future, meeting members of the host society, providing opportunity to develop language skills, restoring self-esteem and encouraging self-reliance''~\cite{AS08}.
+Employment plays a key role in the successful integration of a refugee by ``promoting economic independence, planning for the future, meeting members of the host society, providing opportunity to develop language skills, restoring self-esteem and encouraging self-reliance''~\citep{AS08}.